World Cup Racing: Season Preview

 Race Distances

-In a historic move, the FIS Cross-Country Committee voted in May to have all World Cup competitions feature equal distance events for men and women.
-As a result, events will be condensed to four distances: sprint, 10K, 20K, and 50K.
-The occasional skiathlon event will be 20K (10K+10K).
+Implemented last season, but being applied for the first time this season as well in respect to the World Championships, the FIS Cross-Country Committee voted in May of 2022 to have all World Championships competitions feature equal distance events for men and women.
+As a result, events will be condensed to four distances: sprint, 10K, 20K, and 50K, with the skiathlon event becoming a 20K (10K+10K).

 The Schedule